It’s that time again.

 - …struggles to apply (name specific writing skill) during Writer’s Workshop.

 - …brainstorms a decent bank of ideas before drafting.

-- …able to point out writing strengths and weaknesses during conferencing time with teacher.
+- …able to point out individual writing strengths and weaknesses during conferencing time with teacher.

 - …appropriately uses a writing checklist to review work.

 - …accepts and attempts to apply feedback provided by teacher and/or peers.